Recreation and navigational safety

 Map of Tauranga Harbour

 Check out our map of Tauranga Harbour (887 KB, pdf) (including Maketu, Little Waihi Estuaries and the Kaituna River) for a guide to the harbour, including entrances, location of boat ramps, wharves, jetties', water ski lanes and jet ski lanes and much more to make your experience in the harbour safe and enjoyable.

 Our Boating in the Bay Of Plenty (11.45MB, pdf) and Tauranga Harbour Guide (298 KB, pdf) booklets give more information on recreation:

 - Rules and regulations, collision prevention rules, buoys and beacons

 - Operating a vessel

 - Sail boarding and kite surfing

 - Other safety information - navigation, life jackets, marine radio, safe boating checklists

 Navigation and Safety

-We are responsible for managing the safe use of vessels on the harbour.
+Our Harbour Master team is responsible for managing the safe use of vessels on the harbour.
 The Navigation and Safety Bylaws sets out the rules about vessel use in the harbour.